SNGWN/CEH-Notes/Module 06 - System Hacking/CEH Module 6 - System Hacking.md

 # Methods for System Hacking
 	- Cracking Password
-	- Exploit Services or OS
+	- Exploit Services, Application Installed, OS
-	- Malicious Applications ----> Clearing Tracks
+	- Malicious Applications
 -------------------------------------------------------------------------------------------------
 # Password Cracking - Password Cracking is the method for extracting the password to gain authorized access to the target system like a legitimate user.
 	Three type of authentication factors: